feliciaokta/tweeter/README.md

 Tweeter is a simple, single-page, AJAX-based Twitter clone.
 This project uses jQuery, HTML5, and CSS3.

+This is what it looks like on a PC:
 !["Screenshot of PC view"](https://github.com/feliciaokta/tweeter/blob/master/Screenshots/TweeterPC.png?raw=true)

+This is what it looks like on a tablet:
 !["Screenshot of tablet view"](https://github.com/feliciaokta/tweeter/blob/master/Screenshots/TweeterTablet.png?raw=true)

 ## Getting Started